Last updated: May 4, 2026

 Fire safety:

-- Fire evacuation plans and practice drills required
+- Fire evacuation plans and practice drills required; document each drill

 - Review background check results for all required individuals

-- Issue a provisional or full license once all requirements are met
+- Issue a provisional license (often 6 months) followed by a full 2-year license once all standards are confirmed

 - LLC formation: $26 through the WV One Stop Business Portal

-- EIN: Free from the IRS (needed for payroll and banking)
+- EIN: Free from the IRS (needed for payroll, banking, and CCAP provider enrollment)

 Cost to Start a Daycare in West Virginia